 Instead, physicists use coarse-grained entropy, which corresponds mathematically to taking the entropy of a -algebra much smaller than the -algebra of all measurable sets.
 Given a classical system with microscopic degrees of freedom, we identify macroscopic degrees of freedom that we can reasonably expect to measure, giving a map from to (or more generally, a map from an -dimensional microscopic phase space to an -dimensional macroscopic phase space).
-Then the -algebra of all measurable sets in pulls back to a -algebra on , and the macroscopic entropy of a statistical state is the entropy of this -algebra.
+Then the -algebra of all measurable sets in pulls back to a -algebra on , and the macroscopic entropy of a statistical state is the conditional entropy? of this -algebra.
 (Typically, is on the order of Avogadro's number, while is rarely more than half a dozen, and often as small as .)

-Generally, we specify a state by a point in , a macroscopic pure state, and assume a uniform probability distribution on its fibre in , which results in the maximum entropy?.
+If we specify a state by a point in , a macroscopic pure state, and assume a uniform probability distribution on its fibre in , then this results in the maximum entropy?.
 If this fibre were a finite set, then we would recover Boltzmann's formula (3).
 This is never exactly true in classical statistical physics, but it is often nevertheless a very good approximation.
 (Boltzmann's formula actually makes better physical sense in quantum statistical physics, even though Boltzmann himself did not live to see this.)

 The concept of entropy was introduced, by Rudolf Clausius in 1865, in the context of physics, and then adapted to information theory by Claude Shannon in 1948, to quantum mechanics by John von Neumann in 1955, to ergodic theory by Andrey Kolmogorov and Sinai in 1958, and to topological dynamics by Adler, Konheim and McAndrew in 1965.